Vidal: Spanish given name etymology

+Catalan surname etymology

-The name was recorded in Spain at least as early as the 3rd century AD, when Saint Vidal of Complutum was martyred.
-As a surname, it was first used in the Catalan language, originating in Barcelona.
+As a surname, Vidal was first used in the Catalan language, originating in Barcelona.
 In the 17th century, Vicente Mares reviewed the surname's origins and, citing Rafael Martí de Viciana, attributed it to 13th century knight Bernardo Vidal, one of the first Christian settlers of Atzeneta del Maestrat in Valencia.
+The surname's traditional coat of arms is a red background with a silver eagle wearing a golden crown, which was bestowed upon Bernardo Vidal during the siege of Burriana.
 Royal heraldry chronicler Vicente de Cadenas y Vicent suggested it was first recorded in Barcelona in 1228.
-Though Cadenas noted various settlements with the name around Barcelona, he wrote it was a patronymic.
+Though there are various settlements with the name around Barcelona, Cadenas wrote it was a patronymic.
+Enric Guinot listed it as one of the common surnames derived from given names.

-Chilean historian Luis Thayer Ojeda wrote that the surname Vidal, at least in the case of being modified from Vital after migration, was a "geographical name" of the type that referred to a non-extant location's (e.g. farm) proper name, but which would still carry meaning in the country of origin.
-A genetic analysis of people with the surname, published within a wider Catalan surname and genetics study by Pompeu Fabra University (UPF) in 2015, had 67 usable samples; of these, it found the subjects came from 57 different lines, showing significant genetic diversity and a large number of name origins.

 Historians Monique Bourin and Pascual Martínez Sopena wrote in 2010 that Vidal was one of a group of surnames that likely passed through Aragonese and Occitan as well as Catalan in its history.
-Linguist Xaverio Ballester, also citing Enric Guinot, wrote the same in 2021, adding that Vidal is therefore "indistinct", i.e. cannot be assigned as belonging to any language in the modern day.
+Linguist Xaverio Ballester, also citing Guinot, wrote the same in 2021, adding that Vidal is therefore "indistinct", i.e. cannot be assigned as belonging to any language in the modern day.
 Ballester and Guinot suggested that it was originally a staple and common surname in both Catalan and Valencian before being restricted to a "Catalan sphere".

+Other

+Chilean historian Luis Thayer Ojeda wrote that in the case of being modified from Vital after migration, the surname Vidal was a "geographical name" of the type that referred to a non-extant location's (e.g. farm) proper name, which would still carry meaning in the country of origin.